Btibert3/nhl-shiny/README.md

 - [ ] handle invalid gameids gracefully
 - [ ] put some liptsick on this pig
 - [ ] Modify / change the Forecasted Goals stepchart
+- [ ] Evaluate if the model should factor in time since last shot (rebounds)